Click Here To Schedule A Consultation

 • Vaginal area

-What are the side effects of chemical peels?
+What are the side effects of a chemical peel?

 How often should you get a chemical peel?

 The frequency of a chemical peel depends on the type of peel and the condition that you are treating.
+Some peels, like the Mesopeel, require four to six treatments spaced four weeks apart, while other peels, like the Cosmelan, require one to two applications for optimal results.
 If you are treating acne, you can have a series of peels every two to four weeks to exfoliate and improve your acne breakouts.
 If the chemical peels are being performed for discoloration or hyperpigmentation, these chemical peels may be performed every four weeks until all of the discolorations are resolved.
 Generally, with a moderate amount of hyperpigmentation, five to six chemical peels are required in combination with skin-lightening creams and retinoids.
+When you consult with Dr. Green in her private NYC office, she will determine the best chemical peel for you and review your individualized treatment plan, including the frequency of performing the chemical peel.

 What is the best chemical peel?